Drinkler/OpenCV-Line-Detection/README.md

 ## Running the tests

-This project was tested with Python 3.7.4.
+This project was tested with Python Version 3.7.4.
-This tests are only created for passing the build.
+These tests are only created to pass the build.

 ```python
 def func(x):